01 of 08

 Starting cable cast on is like starting any other cast on method -- you just have to make a slip knot and slide the loop onto a knitting needle, pulling gently and not too tightly.

-In the case of cable cast on you do not need a long tail, but you should leave around six inches for weaving in later.Continue to 2 of 6 below.
+In the case of cable cast on, you do not need a long tail, but you should leave around 6 inches for weaving in later.Continue to 3 of 8 below.

 Making the Next Stitch